google-deepmind/clrs/README.md

 Learning representations of algorithms is an emerging area of machine learning, seeking to bridge concepts from neural networks with classical algorithms.
-The CLRS Algorithmic Reasoning Benchmark (CLRS) consolidates and extends previous work torward evaluation algorithmic reasoning by providing a suite of implementations of classical algorithms.
+The CLRS Algorithmic Reasoning Benchmark (CLRS) consolidates and extends previous work toward evaluation algorithmic reasoning by providing a suite of implementations of classical algorithms.
 These algorithms have been selected from the third edition of the standard *Introduction to Algorithms* by Cormen, Leiserson, Rivest and Stein.